Cardamom: Food and beverage

-In Asia, both types of cardamom are widely used in both sweet and savory dishes, particularly in the south.
-Both are frequent components in spice mixes, such as Indian and Nepali masalas and Thai curry pastes.
+In Asia, both types of cardamom are widely used in both sweet and savoury dishes, particularly in the south.
+Both are frequent components in such spice mixes as Indian and Nepali masalas, Thai curry pastes, and Yemeni hawaij.
 Green cardamom is often used in traditional Indian sweets and in masala chai (spiced tea).
 Both are also often used as a garnish in basmati rice and other dishes.
 Individual seeds are sometimes chewed and used in much the same way as chewing gum.
 It is used by confectionery giant Wrigley; its Eclipse Breeze Exotic Mint packaging indicates the product contains "cardamom to neutralize the toughest breath odors".
 It is also included in aromatic bitters, gin, and herbal teas.

 In Korea, Tavoy cardamom (Wurfbainia villosa var. xanthioides) and red cardamom (Lanxangia tsao-ko) are used in tea called jeho-tang.

 Composition

-The content of seed essential oil is dependent on storage conditions, and may be as high as 8%.
-In the oil are found α-terpineol 45%, myrcene 27%, limonene 8%, menthone 6%, β-phellandrene 3%, 1,8-cineol 2%, sabinene 2% and heptane 2%.
-Other sources report 1,8-cineol (20 to 50%), α-terpenylacetate (30%), sabinene, limonene (2 to 14%), and borneol.
+The essential oil content of cardamom seeds depends on storage conditions and may be as high as 8%.
+The oil is typically 45% α-terpineol, 27% myrcene, 8% limonene, 6% menthone, 3% β-phellandrene, 2% 1,8-cineol, 2% sabinene and 2% heptane.
+Other sources report the following contents: 1,8-cineol (20 to 50%), α-terpenylacetate (30%), sabinene, limonene (2 to 14%), and borneol.

 In the seeds of round cardamom from Java (Wurfbainia compacta), the content of essential oil is lower (2 to 4%), and the oil contains mainly 1,8-cineol (up to 70%) plus β-pinene (16%); furthermore, α-pinene, α-terpineol and humulene are found.

-World production

-By the early 21st century, Guatemala became the largest producer of cardamom in the world, with an average annual yield between 25,000 and 29,000 tonnes.
-The plant was introduced there in 1914 by Oscar Majus Kloeffer, a German coffee planter.
-India, formerly the largest producer, since 2000 has been the second worldwide, generating around 15,000 tonnes annually.

-Increased demand since the 1980s, principally from China, for both A. villosum and A. tsao-ko, has been met by farmers living at higher altitudes in localized areas of China, Laos, and Vietnam, people typically isolated from many other markets.